syncfusion-content/blazor-docs/blazor/rating/appearance.md

 ### Changing the item spacing

-You can change the space between the rating items in Blazor Rating component, by using the `CssClass` property and setting the `marging` / `padding` CSS property of `.e-rating-item-container` to your desired size.
+You can change the space between the rating items in Blazor Rating component, by using the `CssClass` property and setting the `margin` / `padding` CSS property of `.e-rating-item-container` to your desired size.

 ```cshtml